3 Weight Loss Tracking Tools I Recommend

 But they just may be.

-Muscles weighs a lot more than fat:
+Muscles is a lot more Dense than fat:

 so while you may be losing fat, the number on the scale doesn’t reflect that.
 So for people who are serious about losing that extra few pounds I recommend getting a scale that measures body fat percentage and muscle mass as well..